ambiorix-web/ambiorix-docs/content/_index.md

         text: Read the docs
         url: /docs/
       announcement:
-        text: "Announcing the release of version 2."
+        text: "Fan of articles?
+We have a blog."
         link:
           text: "Read more"
           url: "/blog/"